nikic/nikic.github.com/_posts/2011-12-12-How-big-are-PHP-arrays-really-Hint-BIG.markdown

 title: "How big are PHP arrays (and values) really?
 (Hint: BIG!)"
 excerpt: PHP's memory usage might seem atrocious to some - twenty times more than the optimum you would have in C. This post tries to explain those numbers and why they are necessary.
 ---
+**Update** (2016-06-14): This article is about memory usage in PHP 5.
+Memory usage in PHP 7 is, for the case covered here, approximately three times lower.
+For more information, see my article on the [hashtable implementation in PHP 7][16].

 Upfront I want to thank [Johannes][7] and [Tyrael][8] for their help in finding some of the more hidden memory usage.